stanvanlier/FedAvg_DMOZdistributions/README.md

 # FedAvg_DMOZdistributions
-Exmirimental setup for my thesis about the robustness of Federated Learning for Non-IID data.
+Experimental setup for my thesis about the robustness of Federated Learning for Non-IID data.